tutkuckr/libft/README.md

 # Libft

-This project aims to redo a library of usual functions in C that can be used in the next projects of Codam.
+This project aims to redo a library of some functions in C that can be used in the next projects of Codam.

 **Compilation & Usage**
 To compile the library, you can use the following commands: